 Preview: Brackley Town v Harriers

-I expect Harriers to line-up as follows (4-3-3): A. Palmer; Williams, Francis-Angol, Lowe, Tunnicliffe; Croasdale, McQuilkin, Ngwatala; Waite, A. Brown, Gnahoua.
+I expect Harriers to line-up as follows (4-3-3): Hall; Austin, Daly, Williams, Keane; Croasdale, McQuilkin, Ngwatala; Sonupe, Ironside, Bradley.

-This evening's referee will be Elliott Kaye from Essex.
-This will be his first time in charge of a Harriers game.
+This afternoon's referee will be Anthony Tankard from Sheffield.
+This will be his fourth time in charge of a Harriers game; last season he did the draw at Boston and wins against Gainsborough and at Gloucester.